-An excellent adviser does for the student’s entire curriculum what the excellent teacher does for one course.
+An excellent advisor does for the student’s entire curriculum what the excellent teacher does for one course.

 Academic Advising has been identified as one of the primary predictors of college student success and satisfaction.
-Advising occurs during all four years of college and is a two-way process between a student and a faculty adviser or a professional staff adviser.
+Advising occurs during all four years of college and is a two-way process between a student and a faculty advisor or a professional staff advisor.
 Advising at OU is grounded in identifying and developing student strengths and talents and guiding students to create a four-year academic plan.

-Advising occurs in a series of appointments where students discuss academic and career goals and options with their adviser.
-Advisers work with students to help them achieve their goals and make good individual choices for coursework and experiential learning through community service, internships or study abroad.
+Advising occurs in a series of appointments where students discuss academic and career goals and options with their advisor.
+Advisors work with students to help them achieve their goals and make good individual choices for coursework and experiential learning through community service, internships or study abroad.

 The Secrets of Advising

-Throughout your college career, your adviser can serve as an invaluable resource, not only to approve you for course registration, but also in helping you map out your academic future.
+Throughout your college career, your advisor can serve as an invaluable resource, not only to approve you for course registration, but also in helping you map out your academic future.

 Secret #1: It is a process.